 Diogenes, or should I say, Diogenes the Cynic, is the man behind this striking philosophy.
 While Antisthenes, a pupil of Socrates, did the outlining of the idea behind Cynicism, Diogenes took it to its extreme.
 Therefore, almost all that is there about Cynicism stems from this Greek philosopher, Diogenes.

 The word ‘Cynic’ is derived from the ancient word ‘kynikos’ which means ‘dog-like’.
 Much like dogs, Cynics were ‘shameless’ and ‘indifferent’ in their ways and means.
 They loved to lead a life that is similar to dogs.
-They ate, slept, and made love in public; they didn’t wear any clothes and were always barefoot.
+Also, they ate, slept, and made love in public; didn’t wear any clothes and were always barefoot.